akeyx/akeyx.github.io/_posts/2025-11-03-ont-hacking.md

 Once set click on the "Apply Changes" button.

-The below are a working OMCI_SW_VER* values as of November 2025 for the given ISPs.
+The below are working OMCI_SW_VER* values as of November 2025 for the given ISPs.

 #### Orange Poland